 Part postmortem, part retrospective, in Risen From Its Grave I take an in-depth look at my games to determine Triumphs and Missteps in the development process.
 I also look at what’s “risen from the grave” of the game proper – that is, what’s stuck with me and proceeded to trounce future development challenges.

-Yeah.
-It’s been that long since I made anything that wasn’t work-for-hire.
+It’s been about three years since I made anything that wasn’t work-for-hire.
 You’d think someone who’s as adamantly supportive of indie dev as I am would have something to show for his interest, passion, solidarity?
 Some small thing or open project he completed in all that time?

 The Soul Still (Kinda) Burns

 In college I sought to inject game design into any area it could fit.
 Introduction to Programming using Processing?
 Music-themed board game with pixel art.
 Introduction to [Something] Projects?
 An Ingress-style Android app getting students familiar with the campus, while also encouraging the student body to interact with each other through a social behavior visualizer.
 Hell, Technical Writing?
 A post-game guide for Star Ocean: Till the End of Time.

 My thesis?
 A study on game interaction through peripherals, (badly) mimicking current VR trends around the time the Leap Motion was a shiny new prototype.
 At the same time as a senior game development project I took the role of designing, voice acting, composing, and modeling for.
 Hot on the heels of what that project was supposed to be, before scheduling conflicts dissolved the original team and forced the project onto the backburner.
 More nearly-all-nighters than I can remember.
 This was about the time I said my brain and body need breaks from all that output.